THE DIFFERENCE BETWEEN A WILL & A TRUST

 The Basic Facts About Wills

-Very simply, a will states the wishes of a person upon their passing about how to distribute their property to heirs.
-If there are no visible heirs then there will need to be a search conducted through the proper channels using additional resources to the main ones, to find any descendants of the person who is writing the will.
-The will also name an executor who oversees the process of distributing assets, as well as nominates a guardian to care for minor children.
+If there is no predecided inheritor then a search could be conducted through the proper channels using additional resources to find any family of the deceased person.
+They will also name an executor who oversees the process of distributing assets, as well as nominates a guardian to care for minor children.
 A will is only in effect after someone passes.

 If a person’s assets are over $166,250 or there is real property involved when they pass, the Probate Court will be involved.
 Probate is rather lengthy, on average 24 months, and expensive: probate fees for a conservative estate of $500,000 are over $26,000.